dwkim78/upsilon/README.md

-By the nature of UPSILoN, it can distinguish periodic variable light curves from non-varying light curves (i.e. non-variables).
+By the nature of UPSILoN, it can distinguish periodic variable light curves from non-variables.
-Nevertheless, since feature extraction takes lots of time, removal of non-varying light curves before running UPSILoN would significantly reduces the total processing time.
+Nevertheless, since feature extraction takes lots of time, removal of non-variable light curves before running UPSILoN would significantly reduces the total processing time.

-In addition, it is fundamentally difficult to find an universal and consistent way of removing such non-varying light curves of many time-series surveys having different characteristics (e.g. systemaric trends, too noisy data, etc).
+In addition, it is fundamentally difficult to find an universal and consistent way of removing such non-variable light curves from many time-series surveys due to their different survey characteristics (e.g. systematic trends, too noisy data, etc).
 Thus, UPSILoN can exclude some of non-variables during classification but not all of them.
 In Kim et al. 2015 (in preparation), we give a tip how to further remove such non-variables.

 ### Logger